-Interest rate risk is relatively small to the Group, as there are no fixed borrowings and the revolving credit facility is only partially drawn for a small part of the year.
+Interest rate risk is relatively small to the Group, as there are no fixed borrowings and the revolving credit facility was not drawn during the year.
 Therefore the Group has chosen not to hedge its borrowings.

 Capital risk

 The Group's objectives when managing capital are: